AUSCOM, or the ghost of America

 In the following twenty minutes, the collective mind of the Sequence vanguard changed its plans and turned its attention towards Draugr's moon, probably in an attempt to acquire a stable firing position whose structure would be impervious to the Wail.
 Three battle-defining events happened within the following quarter of an hour.

 At T+34 hours, while the moon had become but a hellish landscape of vitrified glass still populated by a few unlucky souls and automated defence systems, the planet screamed again.
 Perhaps the Old Forest had realized the strength of its enemy.
-Perhaps the first scream had been a test run, but the second Wail was devastating.
+Perhaps the first scream had been a test run, but in any case, the second Wail was devastating.
 Several human ships reported massive damage to electronics, electrical surges through the hull, geometry drive interference and bouts of temporary madness among their crews, but it was nothing compared to the Sequence ships.
 Horrified navigators report hearing what sounded like cries of pain in garbled static as many Sequence vessels erupted and melted from the inside, turning into grotesque versions of themselves, metal-organic splatter turned upside down and disassembled in space, like intestines burning under the harsh light of the neutron star.

-At T+36 hours a third, weaker Wail surged across Draugr's orbit, and for the first time in a day and a half the Sequence vessels turned tail and ran, illuminating the vicinity of the planet with myriads of engine plumes the colour of molten stars.
-The second Orrery ship, which Algorab suspected to be the personal ship of a Presence (a Sequence mind made of self-conscious baroque representations), slightly lagged behind, covering the retreat of its armada.
+At T+36 hours a third, weaker Wail surged across Draugr's orbit, and for the first time in a day and a half, the Sequence vessels turned tail and ran, illuminating the vicinity of the planet with myriads of engine plumes the colour of molten stars.
+The second Orrery ship, which Algorab suspected to be the personal ship of a Presence (a Sequence mind made of self-conscious baroque representations), lagged behind, covering the retreat of its armada.
 Azches seized the opportunity.

-At T+35 hours and 15 minutes, the last act of the battle opened with a coordinated attack on the Orrery vessel led by five drone Luciole Interceptors.
+At T+35 hours and 15 minutes, the last act of the battle opened with a coordinated attack on the Orrery vessel, led by five drone Luciole Interceptors.
 They were promptly cauterized by the Orrery's powerful UREB array, but they were nothing more than decoys.
-The real offensive was led by In Your Heart Shall Burn, which translated at pointblank range and engaged the Orrery in a knife fight, almost hull against hull.
+The real offensive was led by In Your Heart Shall Burn, which translated at point-blank range and engaged the Orrery in a knife fight, almost hull against hull.
 A gratuitous duel, led only to avenge the deaths of Lich, which lasted for more than twenty-seven seconds, an eternity in such an engagement.
 In Your Heart Shall Burn took three UREB shots in its mainframe, which severed half its radiators from the fuselage, detached its engine section from the rest of the ship and killed half its crew when the third glancing hit melted through the ablative armour.
-In return, the Firebase showered the Orrery with pointblank railgun fire, which at this range was accurate enough to disable the UREB array and pierce the organic armour through sheer saturation.
-For a split-second Elisabeth Hoyle held her ship ready to translate away, convinced the Sequence vessel would self-destruct, but the antimatter explosion never came.
+In return, the Firebase showered the Orrery with intense laser fire, which at this range was accurate enough to disable the UREB array and pierce the organic armour through sheer saturation.
+For a split-second, Elisabeth Hoyle held her ship ready to translate away, convinced the Sequence vessel would self-destruct, but the antimatter explosion never came.
 The Orrery slowly flipped around, dropped its remaining UREB and came to a halt half an hour later.
 It had surrendered.
-In Your Heart Shall Burn was recovered two hours later, drifting in space with its railguns molten and still gleaming hot.
+In Your Heart Shall Burn was recovered two hours later, drifting in space with its hull molten and still gleaming hot.
 The rest of the armada pushed its engines to 15 gees to leave the system.
-Azches, knowing how weakened her own fleet was and fearing a feigned retreat, gave the order not to pursue.
+Azches, knowing how weakened her fleet was and fearing a feigned retreat, gave the order not to pursue.

 The battle of Draugr was over.

 In total, 2,500 human beings, AI included, lost their lives during the battle of Draugr, not even a footnote compared to the great wars of the Sequence.
 17 human ships were lost with all hands on board.
 In return, the Sequence left seventy-two Chapels in the system and two Orreries.
-The captured vessel was towed around Lich, and though it did not contain a Presence as first expected, its housed something far stranger: a horde of small blob-like creatures, the organic lumpenproletariat of the ship that had devoured its Sequence "crew" and taken control of the vessel in the midst of battle, probably awakened by the initial Wail.
+The captured Orrery was towed around Lich, and though it did not contain a Presence as first expected, its housed something far stranger: a horde of small blob-like creatures, the organic lumpenproletariat of the ship that had devoured its Sequence “crew” and taken control of the vessel in the midst of battle, probably awakened by the initial Wail.
 Though only sub-sapient, they had enough awareness to recognize humans as an enemy of the Sequence.

 Draugr would spend nearly a decade recovering from both the UREB-induced destruction and the straining effort endured to create the Wails, a phenomenon which is still ill-understood, though it proved that the Old Forest was no stranger to the Sequence.
 Had it faced them before?
 Was it merely territorial, or was it capable of understanding the strategic situation?
-Was it just defending itself, or defending something else -- for instance, something that would be hidden beneath the distant surface of Draugr?
+Was it just defending itself, or defending something else — for instance, something that would lie hidden beneath the distant surface of Draugr?

 Regardless, Draugr still stands, and neither Algorab nor the Old Forest have ended their watch.